ValoCookie/osu-Requests/README.md

 # App startup

 The **APP STARTUP** button controls how osu!
-Requests behaves when Windows launches the app.
+Requests behaves when it launches.

 There are two modes.